ECOWAS military intervention in the Gambia

 The ECOWAS military intervention in the Gambia or the ECOWAS Mission in The Gambia (abbreviated ECOMIG) – initially code-named Operation Restore Democracy – is an ongoing military intervention in The Gambia by several member states of the Economic Community of West African States.

 Troops from ECOWAS entered The Gambia in January 2017 following long-time Gambian President Yahya Jammeh's refusal to step down after his loss in the 2016 presidential election to Adama Barrow.
 This ultimately ended the 2016-17 Gambian constitutional crisis.

-Forces entered the country on 19 January at the request of Barrow, who was sworn in that day as the new President at the Gambian embassy in Dakar, Senegal.
+Forces entered the country on 19 January at the request of Barrow, who was sworn in that day as the new president at the Gambian embassy in Dakar, Senegal.
 As troops reached the capital, Banjul, Jammeh stepped down and left the country.
 Following his departure, 4,000 ECOWAS troops remained in The Gambia to maintain order in preparation for Barrow to return and consolidate his presidency.
 A week after his inauguration, Barrow returned to the country while requesting the 2,500 troops stay for at least six months to help him firmly establish order.
-He has renewed such request several times, and ECOWAS forces still remain in the country as of August 2022, training and assisting domestic security forces.
+He has renewed this request several times, and ECOWAS forces still remain in the country as of June 2025, training and assisting domestic security forces.

 Although there were some reports of isolated minor clashes during the first few hours of the military incursion in January 2017, there were no reports of casualties in the initial conflict.
 In the following months, two civilians were reported to have been killed in incidents surrounding protests against the continued military presence in the community.
+In January 2022, a clash occurred between ECOWAS forces and MFDC Senegalese rebels on The Gambia–Senegal border, with four ECOWAS soldiers and one MFDC rebel killed.
+The clash was reported to have temporarily displaced approximately 1,000 people.